Resources and External Links

-The following is a US video produced to demonstrate the general safe operating procedures and risks associated with using compressed air in your business.
+The following is a video produced in the USA to demonstrate the general safe operating procedures and risks associated with using compressed air in your business.
 WARNING – there are several graphic images of injuries caused by compressed air accidents in this video, so please exercise your personal discretion at viewing the video.

 Compressed Air accident in NZ

 A New Zealand man slipped while attending to his truck and fell on the truck’s compressed air reservoir nipple (used for the trucks braking system), which impaled him and resulted in his body being rapidly filled with 100psi air.
 The accident caused his body to inflate, putting pressure on organs such as his lungs.